JsonObjectCompact¶

 Iterator Features:

-- Bidirectional: Supports ++
+- Bidirectional: Supports ++ and -- operations

 - Insertion Order: Iterates in insertion order